 Cost of living payments are paid automatically by the government to those who are eligible.
 However, many scammers are capitalizing on people's fears by emailing or texting them and warning that they might not receive the payments they’re entitled to unless they apply for them directly.

-These emails often contain phishing links that trick recipients into downloading a virus, entering their credit card information, or providing sensitive information such as account login details.
+These messages often contain phishing links that trick recipients into downloading a virus, entering their credit card information, or providing sensitive information such as account login details.
+The two examples below were sent nine days apart to the same recipient, from different mobile numbers and contain different phishing URLs.

 2. Hosting fake contests on social media